ucrdatacenter/ucrdatacenter.github.io/apprenticeship/apprenticeship_2025h1.md

 3. Sign in to your GitHub account in RStudio if prompted.
 4. Follow any on-screen setup instructions to connect GitHub Copilot to your workspace.

-# Why Attend?

-- **Hands-On Learning:** Gain practical experience with real-world data sets.
-- **Comprehensive Topics:** From AI-powered R techniques to workflows and spatial analysis.
-- **Supportive Environment:** Learn in a collaborative and inclusive setting.
-- **Expert Instructors:** Our sessions are led by seasoned data scientists and educators.
-- **Networking Opportunities:** Connect with peers, faculty, and industry experts.

 # Final Presentations and Wrap-Up